fusepoolP3/p3-literal-extraction-transformer/README.md

 ### Request Parameters

-The Literal Extraction Trnasformer supports the following request parameter
+The Literal Extraction Transformer supports the following request parameters:

-* __transformer__ _(`1..1`)_: The URI of the transformer used to extract information from long linteral value.
+* __transformer__ _(`1..1`)_: The URI of the transformer used to extract information from the long literal value.
 The passed transformer needs to accept `text/plain` and support `text/turtle` as response format.
 If this is not the case the request will not be accepted.
 * __lit-pred__ _(`0..n`, default: `rdfs:comment`, `skos:note`, `skos:definition`,